Health and appearance of Michael Jackson: Aftermath

 Jackson's death and the trial against Murray started a public discussion about the use and dangers of propofol.
 Media reports stated that the American Association of Nurse Anesthetists had warned hospitals three days prior to Jackson's death to restrict access to propofol because some medical professionals had become addicted to the drug.
 Propofol became known as the 'Michael Jackson Drug' among patients, and many of them had reservations about it after Jackson's death.
 These concerns decreased.

 Following Jackson's death and increasing numbers of fatalities linked to the drug, the DEA stated they would consider labelling propofol a controlled substance.
 In 2010 the agency recommended adding propofol to the List of Schedule IV drugs but it was not successful.
 In 2011, North Dakota classified propofol as a controlled substance.
 North Dakota was joined by Alabama in 2012 and Georgia in 2016.
 Also in 2011, South Korea listed propofol as a psychotropic drug, making its use outside stipulated treatments illegal.

-In 2012, Missouri prison officials announced plans to use propofol for death executions.
+In 2012, Missouri prison officials announced plans to use propofol for capital punishment.
 Pharmaceutical companies refused to provide propofol for such purposes.